 Gathering feedback and insights at every stage of creation is crucial for iteration.
 Without it, what were once avoidable mistakes start to happen.

 Using the feedback acquired during this meeting, the Product Owner (PO) is able to better tailor the product backlog to continuously fulfill everyone’s goals.
+Successful resource leveling can be the be all end all of a successful outcome.
 As you can see, the insights and feedback given by stakeholders and the team can be just as crucial as seeing the finished items.

 The goal of this meeting is simple: review, assess, and adapt from the previous sprint.
 In doing both, the team can deliver an exceptional product.